jcperkins12/raspberry-pi-startup/scripts/build_rippled/README.md

 Run the scripts/commands from a x64 terminal
 * if using the rasbian-nspawn-64 os then use the x64 debian terminal which can be opened with "`ds64-shell`"

+__Trying to build the rippled server crashed my rpi 3b+ on multiple attempts__
+* Eventually I want to try it with a rpi 4b